mfthomps/Labtainers/docs/labdesigner.md

 ingested into the instructor's system where lab assessment occurs.

 ### Identify Lab-specifc Artifacts ###
-The automated assessement fuctions permit labs to be organized into a set of distinct "goals".
+The automated assessement fuctions encourage labs to be organized into a set of distinct "goals".
 For each goal, the lab designer should identify specific fields within stdin and/or stdout that could be compared to "expected" values.
 These lab-specific artifacts are identified within the "instr\_config/results.config file".
 Artifacts are identified in terms of: